open-data-fabric/open-data-fabric/rfcs/017-large-files-linking.md

 The links (hashes) of the external binaries will be specified in data columns (see [rejected alternatives](#rejected-linking-binaries-via-metadata-chain)).
 Metadata chain will only contain summary information that allows to count and calculate the size of linked objects.

-To mark a column that stores links to external objects we will introduce a new `ObjectLink` logical type that initially will be in the `multishash` format.
+To mark a column that stores links to external objects we will introduce a new `ObjectLink` logical type that initially will be in the `multihash` format.
 During this early stage we don't have enough confidence in this approach to make `ObjectLink` and `Multihash` part of the core ODF schema, so we will first introduce them via extra attributes mechanism.

 Initially we will only support linked objects that are stored alongside (embedded) in a dataset, but may expand it in future towards sharing objects between multiple datasets and use of separate storage.